untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 - `--compress-geometry`: optional, LZ4-compress vertex and index chunks (requires `pip install lz4`)
 - `--optimize`: optional, compress geometry and bake/patch textures after export (implies `--compress-geometry`)
 - `--color-grade-lut <path>`: optional, stage an externally-authored standard `.cube` 3D LUT and apply it as a post-tonemap creative grade — composes with (does not replace) the default tonemap.
 No Blender render, no conversion.
 See [Using Color Management](UsingColorManagement.md)
-- `--animation`: optional, export animation clips only — no mesh geometry is written
+- `--animation`: optional, export animation clips only — no mesh geometry is written; requires a `.untoldanim` `--output` path
 - `--blender <path>`: optional Blender executable override

 Example using absolute paths and geometry compression: